Amazon's new Echo Plus has a better speaker and temperature sensor

 At last year's event, Amazon released two new Echo speakers -- a $99, second-generation Echo as well as the $149 Echo Plus.
 Today's new Echo Plus will cost the same $149; pre-orders start today, and the speaker should ship next month.

-As has so often been the case lately, pre-event leaks gave us a good idea of what to expect today.
+As has so often been the case lately, pre-event leaks gave us a good idea of what to expect.
 Earlier this week, CNBC reported that Amazon was going to release as many as eight new Alexa-powered devices.
 And just before today's event, we got a look at an Echo sub-woofer accessory as well as Amazon's first smart plug.
-This speaker may not be as exciting as, say, an Alexa-powered microwave -- but it seems likely that updated smart speakers will go a long way towards keeping Alexa's dominant smart assistant position.
+This speaker may not be as exciting (or weird) as, say, an Alexa-powered microwave -- but it seems likely that updated smart speakers will go a long way towards keeping Alexa's dominant smart assistant position.
 That's especially important in light of continued intense competition from Google's Home devices.

-This story is developing.
 Follow all the latest news from Amazon's Alexa event here!